mimiframework/Mimi.jl/docs/src/internals/refactor.md

 ### Macro simplification

-The `@defcomp` macro has been substantially simplified by relying on MacroTools.jl and by avoiding the construction of expressions using the "lower" syntactic form.
+The `@defcomp` macro has been substantially simplified by relying on MacroTools.jl and by avoiding the construction of expressions using the "lower" syntactic form (i.e., the LISP-like form with `expr.head` and `expr.args`).
 The macro now operates by producing a fairly simple sequence of function calls.

 ### Dot-overloading